DFE-Digital/buy-for-your-school/doc/webhooks.md

 ### Cache busting webhook

-This webhook is triggered when any action is performed on a Contentufl entry, e.g. create, save, delete, etc.
+This webhook is triggered when any action is performed on a Contentful entry, e.g. create, save, delete, etc.
 This lets our application know that there has been a content change and the old version of the entry is deleted from the cache.

 |              |                                     |